Close Search

 Harvest Reporting

-Hunters who harvest a deer or wild turkey must report the harvest to the DNR by midnight on the day after it is tagged, before taking it to a locker or taxidermist, before processing it for consumption, or before transporting it out-of-state, whichever occurs first.
+Hunters who harvest a deer or wild turkey must report the harvest to the DNR by midnight on the day after it is tagged, before taking it to a locker or taxidermist, before processing it for consumption, or before transporting it out of state, whichever occurs first.
 The hunter whose name is on the transportation tag is responsible for making the report.
 If no animal is harvested, no report is necessary.
-Failure to report or reporting falsely may result in a misdemeanor citation and possible loss of hunting privileges.

-The harvest reporting system will issue a confirmation number to the hunter that must be written on the Harvest Report Tag and attached to the leg of the animal.
+5. 5.
+Through the Go Iowa outdoors app.
+The Harvest Reporting System will issue a confirmation number to the hunter whose name must be written on the Harvest Report Tag and attached to the leg of the animal.
+Failure to do so may result in a misdemeanor citation.

 Hunt Planning